ionut-c/killzakeyboard/README.md

 **Programming**
 - port final app to Windows 8
-- check namespaces
-- fix "Return to main menu" not killing the game properly
 - create the way of the raccoon screen
 - create about screen